NathanaelGo/the-halcyon-cradle/Deities/Deus Gremory.md

 - [[Gamigin]]
 - [[Valac]]
 (if these gods were to fall many other will follow and the world will be a reset)

+Afraid of freedom - would rather create a road for us to walk rather than walk it her self - Green